santamm/disaster-response-pipeline/README.md

 The data set contains real messages that were sent during disaster events.
 We created machine learning pipeline to classify these events so that messages can be sent to an appropriate disaster relief agency.
 A basic model has been generated using a RandomForestClassifier that gave us an overall accuracy of 94.19%, however when launching the train_classifier.py you can choose to pass a --gridsearch parameter that will activate a grisearchCV to look for best hyperparameters to train the model on.
 Please be aware that this can be very slow.
 As it was running for more tha 12 hours on a dual core CPU, in the Juyter notebook you will can also run a RandomizedSearchCV on a sample dataset (for example 2000 datapoints), that will run in few minutes.

 Also it is possible to pass the -- alternative parameter, that will build an alternative model with a LinearSVC classifier and a custom Tranformer that adds an additional feature.
 We check if the sentence include verbs asking for supplies like "we need water", or "food required", etc., starting from a list of lemmas and genarating all synonyms.
 The list of synonyms is passed as an initialization parameter for the class.
-The new feature is True if any words in the list of forms is part of the text, False otherwise
+The new feature is True if any words in the list of forms is part of the text, False otherwise.
+WE achieved 95.05% overall accuracy with this model.

 The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app also displays visualizations of the data and a wordmap generated from the text messages receoved.